Skip to content

 Walk out with the language.
 Six months later, see the shift.

-The deliverable is not a deck.
-It is an allocation defense your CFO will sign off on.
+Not a deck.
+An allocation defense your CFO will sign off on.

 Week 4 · You walk out with